 A student's eligibility to receive funds from federal, state, and institutional programs depend on the number of credit hours for which the student initially registers and completes.
-Financial aid packages are awarded on the basis of full-time enrollment costs, the student should be aware that the award package will be re-evaluated and adjusted if full-time enrollment is not established and maintained.
-For financial aid purposes, undergraduate and graduate full-time enrollment status requires a minimum of 12 credit hours each semester.
+Financial aid packages are awarded based on full-time enrollment costs, the student should be aware that the award package will be re-evaluated and adjusted if full-time enrollment is not established and maintained.
+For financial aid purposes, undergraduate and graduate full-time enrollment status require a minimum of 12 credit hours each semester.